-- 1 In case of using central remote control, connect it to the unit in accordance with the attached instruction manual. - 2 In case of using wiring adapter, connect it to the unit in accordance with the attached installation manual. - 3 When connecting the input wires from outside, fresh up control operation can be selected by remote control, in details, refer to the installation manual attached to the unit. - 4 When connecting the input wires from outside, forced OFF or ON/OFF control, operation can be selected by remote control, in details, refer to the installation manual attached the to unit. - 5 Do not remove the short circuit connectors of X8A and X9A.
-The unit will not run if they are removed. - 6 SS1 (A1P) has already been set to "NOR", at factory set.
-The unit will not run if the settings are changed. - 7 Use copper conductors only.
+- 1 In case of using central remote control, connect it to the unit in accordance with the attached instruction manual. - In case using wiring adapter, connect it to the unit in accordance with the attached installation manual. - 3 When connecting the input wires from outside, fresh up control operation can be selected by remot control, in details, refer to the installation manual attached the unit. - 4 When connecting the input wires from outside, forced off or on/off control operation can be selected by remot control, in details, refer to the In case of installation manual attached the unit. - 5 In case installing a humidistat S1H (locally procured), remove the short circuit wiring between (1) and (2) as shown in the figure right. - 6 Do not remove the short circuit connectors of X8A and X9A.
+The unit will not run if they are removed. - 7 SS1 (A3P) has already been set to off at factory set.
+Humidifying becomes impossible, if the setting are changed. - 8 SS1 (A1P) has already been set to 'nor', at factory set.
+The unit will not run if the setting are changed. - 9 Use copper conductors only.